centreon/centreon-documentation/versioned_docs/version-21.10/graph-views/configuration.md

 ## Load disabled resources (or not)

+> Mistakes when editing configuration files can lead to malfunctions of the software.
+We recommend that you make a backup of the file before editing it and that you only change the settings advised by Centreon.

 You can decide whether to load disabled resources into Centreon Map desktop client.
 If you do (which is the default configuration), all disabled resources will appear in the resource list.
 You will also be